 Step 8.
 Fitting the Skirting Board

-And there we have the final product.
-A sexy media wall finished to perfection!
+And there we have it.
+A media wall finished to perfection.

-Once the construction of your TV and fireplace wall is complete.
-It’s time to decorate and design to tie the room together.
-Look at these media wall ideas for some interior inspiration.
+Once the construction of your TV and fireplace wall is complete, it is time to decorate and style the space to tie the room together.
+Take a look at these media wall ideas for some interior inspiration.

 TV and Fireplace Media Wall Plans, Instructions & 3D Model